Interview Take-Home — 72 Hours

 Scenario

-A head of technology and innovation at Jaguar Land Rover.
-The user has arrived at the above page via a filter for the MATLAB technology.
+A head of technology and innovation at Jaguar Land Rover, arriving via a filter for the MATLAB technology.

 What decision are they trying to make?